quasilyte/go-ruleguard/_docs/dsl.md

 // Using m.File() to apply a file-related filter.
 Where(m.File().Imports("io/ioutil"))
 ```

+When using `MatchComment`, submatches will have a type of `*ast.Comment`.
+Text-related filters can be used as usual.

 The filter concept is crucial to avoid false-positives in rules.